-- > Provide a framework in which sensitive discussions can take place - Prepare pupils for puberty, so that they can cope with the changes this brings without fear or confusion, and give them an understanding of sexual development and the importance of health and hygiene - > Help pupils develop feelings of self-respect, confidence and empathy - > Teach the values of respect, care and love. - > Create a positive culture around issues of sexuality and relationships - > Foster the acceptance of difference and equality - > Teach pupils the correct vocabulary to describe themselves and their bodies - > To empower them to be safe and safeguarded
+- > Provide a framework in which sensitive discussions can take place - > Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - > Help pupils develop feelings of self-respect, confidence and empathy - > Teach the values of respect, care and love. - > Create a positive culture around issues of sexuality and relationships - > Foster the acceptance of difference and equality - > Teach pupils the correct vocabulary to describe themselves and their bodies

 At Sutton Primary Academy, we believe in nurturing pupils to ensure they are self-assured, confident members of society, and have all the knowledge and skills they need to be successful.
 This includes ensuring children have a more than adequate knowledge of relationships education and have the tools to make good, informed and safe choices.
-We are committed to delivering an RSE curriculum that empowers and helps safeguard our pupils - research evidence strongly proves that 'an uninformed child is a vulnerable child.'